vishalbhojane/my-notes/theory/javascript/advanced/Async Await.md

 // Promise {<fulfilled>: 'hello'}
 ```

-`Async` keyword provides extra information to the user of the function
+`async` keyword provides extra information to the user of the function
   - The function contains some Asynchronous Execution
   - The returned value will be the Resolved Value for the Promise

-We can associate a callback function with the promise using “`then`”
+We can associate a call back function with the promise using “`then`”

 ```js
 simpleAsync().then((data) => {
     console.log(data)